networknt/openapi-bundler/README.md

   validate

 Arguments are:
-  --dir, -d : The input directory where the YAML files can be found.
-Must be specified --file, -f : The name of the YAML file to be bundled.
-Default = openapi.yaml --output, -o : The output format for the bundled file: yaml | json | both.
-Default = json -debug : to view debug putput
+  --dir, -d : The input directory where the YAML files can be found for bundling | validation.
+Mandatory parameter --file, -f : The name of the YAML file to be bundled or validated.
+Default: openapi.yaml

+  --outputFile, -of: The name of the bundled and validated OpenAPI file.
+Default: openapi.bundled --outputDir, -od : The output directory of the bundled and validated file.
+Default: same as input directory specified in <dir>
+  --outputFormat, -o : TThe output format for the bundled file: YAML | JSON | both.
+Default: YAML

+  -debug : to view debug putput

 # General usage:
   Bundle:
-    java -jar openapi-bundler.jar bundle -d <myFolder> -f <input file> -o <json|yaml|both>
+    java -jar openapi-bundler.jar bundle -d <myFolder> -f <input file> -o <json|yaml|both> -of <output file name> -od <output folder>

   Validate:
     java -jar openapi-bundler.jar bundle -d <myFolder> -f <input file>